Skip to main content

 What is optimism?

-We live in a society that obsesses about positivity, and pop culture continues to push optimism as a tool to seek happiness.
+We live in a society that obsesses over positivity, and pop culture continues to push optimism as a tool for seeking happiness.
 Avoiding jargon and using common-sense terms, optimism is looking at the bright side, seeing the glass as half-full rather than half-empty, finding the silver lining in a cloud, feeling good about your future and the future of the world, believing that defeat is a temporary setback and not your fault, and confronting a difficult situation and trying harder (Lyubomirsky, 2007; Seligman, 2006).
 From a psychological perspective, optimism has two key components (Segerstrom, 2006):

 1. A thinking bias toward focusing on and recalling positive experiences in your life.